rmkenv/DegreeDays/README.md

-# degreedays
+# degree_days

-`degreedays` is a Python library for calculating Heating Degree Days (HDD) and Cooling Degree Days (CDD) using weather data from Meteostat.
+`degree_days` is a Python library for calculating Heating Degree Days (HDD) and Cooling Degree Days (CDD) using weather data from Meteostat.

 ## Installation